-It's been a long time since you or Chris have written the characters.
+Q: It's been a long time since you or Chris have written the characters.
 How quickly did they come back to you?
-Was it easy, was it hard?
+Was it easy or was it hard?
 Were you able to find them right away?

-FS: I was surprised how easy it was.
-Surprised how alive they still were in our imaginations.
-I think pretty quickly we arrived at what they would be doing at this point in there lives and what's happened to them in the last six years.
-And then, I was talking to somebody about this the other day, it's like, you know, for 8 years I wrote and produced this show and I spent so many hours of my life thinking about Mulder and Scully, really as many hours as I spent thinking about real people in my life, and so in some sense they're very real to me, and they came right back.
+FS: I was surprised how easy it was...surprised how alive they still were in our imaginations.
+I think, pretty quickly, we arrived at what they would be doing at this point in their lives and what's happened to them in the last six years and then, I was talking to somebody about this the other day, it's like, you know, for eight years I wrote and produced this show and I spent so many hours of my life thinking about Mulder and Scully, really as many hours as I spent thinking about real people in my life, and so in some sense they're very real to me, and they came right back!